Just like a clean physical workspace can help you focus and be more productive, so can a clean digital environment.

 4. Optimize cloud storage.

 The ‘Cloud' revolutionized the way we backup, share and store our files.

-My two favorites cloud services are Dropbox and Google Drive – both which offer free plans, but like many of you – I pay for premium accounts in order to get more storage and access to pro features.
+My two favorites cloud services are Dropbox and Google Drive – both which offer free plans, and have upgraded plans to increase storage space and gain access to premium features.

 Since I pay for the storage I use in my Dropbox and Google Drive accounts, each year-end I do this:

 - Delete unneeded files that are taking up space.